trohit/ik/systemdesign/backend/COMPONENTS/MESSAGEQ.md

   - Metrics, Log aggregation, Stream Processing, Commit Log, Website activity tracking for analytics and eventual product suggestions
 - Kafka terminology
   - Broker(single kafka server), record(A record is a message or an event that gets stored in Kafka) , Publisher(writes msgs), Subscriber(reads & processes msgs), topics, partitions, offset, Leader(responsible for R+W in a partition, every partition has a Kafka broker as a Leader ), Follower(
-    - a record aka msg aka event aka alert contains : Timestamp + Key + Header/s + value
+    - a record aka msg aka event aka alert contains : Timestamp + Key(msgs with same key written to same partition) + Header + optional headers + value
     - topic: Topics are diff categories for messages to be published.
       - A consumer can subscribe to many topics.
       - A topic can have many subscribers.